nireee/GDIM33_group_project/README.md

       - when pressed the gravity reverses
   - button_door script
       - when pressed the button by colliding with it, the door disappears
-  - key_door script
-      - game finished when collide the door with key collected